Getting to Know Your Neighborhood: Inman Square

 415 Washington St., Somerville

-Getting there: Whether you take the subway or the bus to Inman Square, you’ll have to walk a bit, more so on weekends.
+Getting there: Whether you take the subway or a bus to Inman Square, you’ll have to walk a bit, more so on weekends.
 Weekdays, the CT2 commuter bus, which stops in South Campus and in front of the BU Academy, goes directly to the area, but runs only during business hours.
 Other times and days, take the #47 bus to Central Square and turn onto Prospect Street at Massachusetts Avenue.
 Walk about 15 minutes until you hit Cambridge Street.
 Or take the Green Line inbound to Park Street and transfer to the Red Line outbound toward Alewife.
 Get off at the Central Square stop.
 At Massachusetts Avenue, turn onto Prospect Street and walk about 15 minutes to Cambridge Street.
 Three MBTA bus lines (69, 83, 91) also stop in Inman Square.

 Click on the points in the map above for more information on the places listed in our guide to the Inman Square area.